Skip to main content

 The blender was already out on the counter, liberated from its usual spot on the shelf, and half a bunch of cilantro lingered from my Piri-Piri recipe testing.
 The stage, also known as the kitchen counter, was set.

 So I figured: why not?
 A few minutes of tinkering later, a vibrant green chili sauce came to life.
-This little burst of flavor confetti goes well with just about everything, but be warned: it’s highly addictive spooned over warm basmati rice.
+This little burst of flavor, confetti-like, goes well with just about everything, but be warned: it’s highly addictive spooned over warm basmati rice.
 Consider yourself warned.
 Just blend all the ingredients listed below in a blender.

 INGREDIENTS